DamyHao/Numeric-Methods-2/README.md

 # Numeric-Methods-2
 Codes of the subject of Numerical Methods of Physical Engineering (UPC).
-By Núria Mercade and Damià Casas
+By Núria Mercadé and Damià Casas